psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 #### Diverse topic in the Open Spaces

 We noticed very diverse topic in the open spaces showing that our community members are being welcomed and encouraged to explore a variety of topic that interests them.
-For example, we saw that there was a Sushi-themed open space, open space for Highschoolers, and an open space for another programming language, Rust.
+For example, we saw that there was a Sushi-themed open space, juggling open space, an open space for Highschoolers, and even for a different programming language, Rust.

 #### Global community representation